 Cycling Canada recently launched their Race Clean: OWN YOUR VICTORY program that is athlete driven.
 Cycling BC has created an Anti Doping Policy outlining our stance on the matter.
 All High Performance team athletes are required to read this document.
-Once selected to the team, you will be required to sign a document outlining you’ve read and fully understand the policy and the implications it will have on your racing career.
+Once selected for the team, you will be required to sign a document outlining what you’ve read and fully understand the policy and its implications on your racing career.

-From 2015 it will be MANDATORY for all Cycling BC High Performance and Carded Athletes to take the CCES Online Modules related to Anti-Doping.
-Begin the sign in/sign up process here if you wish to get started now.
-Please make sure that all certificates are forwarded on to Tara.
+From 2015 it will be MANDATORY for all Cycling BC High Performance Athletes to take the CCES Online Modules related to Anti-Doping.
+Begin the sign-up process at https://education.cces.ca/#/login if you wish to get started now.
+Please make sure that all certificates are forwarded to Cycling BC’s Athlete Development Manager.

 Concussions are a known injury in cycling and it can be difficult to know what to do if you suspect an athlete might have one.
-If concussions are understood and managed properly, including using a step by step return to play guideline, then the chance of persistent symptoms and complications can be drastically decreased and t he athlete may return to full health more quick.
+If concussions are understood and managed properly, including using a step-by-step return to play guideline, then the chance of persistent symptoms and complications can be drastically decreased and the athlete may return to full health quicker.

 To find a practitioner near you check out this list.